Joseph Friebert (painter): Museum collections

-In part thanks to gifts from family members and the Kohler Foundation, works by Friebert are found in several museum collections across the United States.
+In great part thanks to gifts from his family and the Kohler Foundation, works by Friebert are found in 47 museums across the United States.

-Friebert’s brother-in-law, Maurice Ritz (1911–1977), and his wife Esther Leah Medalie (1918–2003), collected several pieces by Friebert, which were included in temporary exhibitions and in their eventual bequest of nearly 300 European and American works to the Milwaukee Art Museum in 2004.
-As of 2025, the museum holds 7 works by Friebert, as well as prints and drawings by his wife Betsy and younger daughter Judith (born 1945).
+Friebert was well-represented in the art collection of Friebert’s brother-in-law, Maurice Ritz (1911–1977), and his wife, Esther Leah Medalie (1918–2003).
+His works were included in exhibitions of the collection and in the couple's eventual bequest of nearly 300 European and American works to the Milwaukee Art Museum in 2004.
+As of 2025, the museum is home to seven works by Friebert, as well as prints and drawings by his wife, Betsy, and younger daughter, Judith (born 1945).

-In 2018, the Museum of Wisconsin Art in West Bend organized a retrospective exhibition of Friebert’s art after a donation of 67 paintings, drawings, and prints from the Friebert family and the Kohler Foundation made the institution the largest repository of his works.
+In 2018 the Museum of Wisconsin Art in West Bend organized a retrospective exhibition of Friebert’s art after a donation of 67 paintings, drawings, and prints from the Friebert family and the Kohler Foundation made the institution the largest repository of his oeuvre.
 The Chazen Museum of Art in Madison holds 20 works by Friebert, including a 1942 self-portrait.
+In the summer of 2023, the Miller Art Museum, in Sturgeon Bay, Wisconsin, organized an exhibition of views of Door County, Wisconsin, by Friebert and Ritz.
+That fall, Madron Gallery, in Chicago, displayed Friebert's semiabstract work from the 1950s and early 1960s.